 The Greek word κηρύσσω (kēryssō) translated as preach means to publish or proclaim openly.
 As Christ's ambassadors, WE are called to share this message of reconciliation with the world, as though God were pleading through us (2 Corinthians 5:20).

-This calling extends beyond church leadership to all believers.
+This calling extends beyond Church leadership to all believers.
 Scripture declares that God "has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation" (2 Corinthians 5:18).
 The five-fold ministry exists to equip believers for this important work (Ephesians 4:11–12).

 To fulfill our calling, we must follow Jesus' example and align our hearts with the Father's will "on earth as it is in Heaven" (Luke 11:2), and be obedient to the Holy Spirit's guidance.
 Jesus promises, "'If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love'" (John 15:10).